Sym2Real: Symbolic Dynamics with Residual Learning for Data-Efficient Adaptive Control: Approach: Sym2Real

 \subsection{Motivation for Controller Choice}

-A key advantage of our method is that it requires no simulation environment tuning, and we find this property depends on the controller choice.
-We compared model-based MPC and model-free RL controllers, both trained on the same simplified simulation as described in Section \ref{basefit}.
-Upon zero-shot deployment to the real world, model-free RL controller crashed the drone, whereas the model-based MPC controller allowed the drone to hover safely.
+A key advantage of our framework is that it requires no simulation environment tuning, which is closely related to the choice of controller.
+Without domain randomization, reinforcement learning learns a policy tightly coupled to the simulated dynamics and fails under model mismatch, a behavior also observed in prior work \cite{kunapuli2025leveling}.
+In contrast, MPC optimizes actions online and tolerates moderate modeling errors.
+We validate this empirically: an RL policy trained on our simplified simulation did not transfer, whereas the model-based MPC controller allowed the drone to hover safely.